Yes, green tea makes you lose weight.

 Chemically speaking, there is no difference between hot green tea and its iced version.
 However, keep in mind that iced teas are usually over-diluted with water, which impacts their weight loss benefits.

 Does the brand or variety of green tea matter?

-- Matcha: The green tea leaves are ground into a fine powder, which you can whisk into water for tea.
-Since you consume the actual leaves, you get more antioxidants than from other green teas.
+- Matcha: Here, the green tea leaves are ground into a fine powder, which you can whisk into water for tea.
+Since you consume the actual leaves, you get more antioxidants than from other varietals.

-- Hojicha: Made from green tea leaves that are roasted until they’re dark brown.
+- Hojicha: This is made from green tea leaves that are roasted until they’re dark brown.
 Because it’s picked at the end of the season and roasted at a higher heat than other teas, hojicha contains lower levels of caffeine.

 Can green tea go bad?

 It won’t really spoil but the fresher the better.
 Loose tea and tea bags usually hold their antioxidant potency for up to 6 months.